Just got a gun…or thinking about getting one soon?

 If you’re not comfortable speaking in front of crowds…it’s going to suck.
 But keep in mind this was for the Instructor course…so if you can’t talk in front of people…you might not be a great future instructor.

-I brought caffeine pills since I’ve sat through some gun courses before that were total snooze fests.
-But I actually didn’t have to use them.
 TJ kept it upbeat even with slides and going through the NRA handbook.
-And questions…he was a master at getting us to the answer ourselves simply by asking questions.
+He was a master at getting us to the answer ourselves simply by asking questions.

 Plus the “final” was teaching complete newbies how to shoot…and our score was determined by 10 of their shots on target.
 Talk about pressure.